bruhad-dave/bruhad-dave/README.md

 **`@Work!=True`**

 I enjoy reading speculative fiction broadly defined (science-fiction, fantasy, et al.); I also write in this genre[^2]<sup>,</sup>[^3]; I'm hoping to read all of the sff classics I haven't yet gotten to, some time soon!
-I also enjoy endlessly orgnizing things, constantly making lists of things to read/watch/listen to later, curating playlists, and running.
+I also enjoy endlessly organizing stuff, constantly making lists of things to read/watch/listen to later, curating playlists, and running.

 **`if "--help":`**